Gamemode4Dev/GM4_Datapacks/1.21.5/generated/smithed_readmes/gm4_spawner_minecarts.md

 ### Features
 - Any spawner can be pushed into a Minecart buy pushing it with a piston
-- Spawner Minecarts have a max number of spawns and need to be re-charged by consuming nearby tall grass and flowers
+- Spawner Minecarts have a reduced spawn rate for each nearby spawner minecart
-- Each world has a different set of good/bad flowers for recharging which need to discovered by particles emitted during the charging process

 ### More Info
 [<img src="https://raw.githubusercontent.com/Gamemode4Dev/GM4_Datapacks/master/base/images/gm4_wiki_logo.png" alt="Gamemode 4 Wiki Logo" width="40" align="center"/> **Read the Wiki**](https://wiki.gm4.co/wiki/Spawner_Minecarts)